Mr-Sunglasses/market-app/README.md

 `KEY_TO_ACCESS = 'generate a hash key'`

-To generate an hash key from ipyhton
+To generate a hash key from ipython

 ```bash